dougpuob/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability-identifier-naming.rst

     When defined, the check will ensure class method names will add the suffix with the given value (regardless of casing).

-.. option:: ClassMethodHungarianPrefix

-    When enabled, the check ensures that the declared identifier will have a Hungarian notation prefix based on the declared type.

 For example using values of:

    - ClassMethodCase of ``lower_case``
    - ClassMethodPrefix of ``pre_``
    - ClassMethodSuffix of ``_post``
-   - ClassMethodHungarianPrefix of ``On``

 Identifies and/or transforms class method names as follows: